albertz/commandergenius/readme.txt

 You can also debug by adding extensive logs to your app:
 	__android_log_print(ANDROID_LOG_INFO, "My App", "We somehow reached execution point #224");
 and then watching "adb logcat" output.
+You may wish to uncomment line
+#define printf __SDL_android_printf
+inside file project/jni/SDL-1.3/include/SDL_android_printf.h - this will make printf() to output to logcat, however it will trigger lot of warnings in system headers, so it's disabled by default.

 If your application crashed, you should use following steps: